-ESPN+ is next level stuff for sports fans even without a free trial – especially if you’re a UFC fan.
+ESPN+ is next-level stuff for sports fans even without a free trial – especially if you’re a UFC, MLB, or NHL fan.

 Is there still an ESPN Plus free trial?

-That said, we’re big fans of the service, even without the ESPN Plus free trial: The content and tools it provides to watch UFC events pays for itself right away in our experience, as avid UFC fans.
+That said, we’re big fans of the service: The content and tools it provides to watch UFC events pay for itself in our experience, as avid UFC fans.

-It’s very easy to sign-up for ESPN+ without the ESPN+ free trial.
+It’s very easy to sign-up for ESPN+ without the ESPN plus free trial.
 The service includes MLB, NHL, NBA, and MLS games.
 There are also a ton of soccer matches from around the world, along with college sports, PGA golf, Top Rank Boxing, and tennis matches.

-In addition to great UFC content like UFC Fight nights and UFC PPV streams, ESPN Plus also has a slate of college basketball games, NHL hockey games, and college football games.
-There are also ESPN Plus fantasy football tools, exclusive for those who subscribe to ESPN+ free trial.
+In addition to great UFC content like UFC Fight nights and UFC PPV streams, ESPN Plus also has a slate of MLB games, college basketball games, NHL hockey games, and college football games.
+There are also ESPN Plus fantasy football tools, exclusive for ESPN+ subscribers.

-Make sure all your information is correct before submitting!
+Make sure all your information is correct before submitting it!

-Now that you’ve paid and subscribed to ESPN+ without the free trial, you’ll be able to watch it on number of devices, including the following:
+Now that you’ve paid and subscribed to ESPN+ without the free trial, you can watch it on many devices, including the following:

 -Computer by logging into ESPN.com